Student Spotlight: Nahiris Bahamón Fernández

 “This award is proof that good things do happen to nice people,” he said.
 “While professors are often cited as being a source of inspiration for their students, her achievement is a source of inspiration for me, and it is my honor to have had the opportunity to contribute to her success.”

 While at the University of Madison, Bahamón Fernández was on the Dean’s list and graduated with distinction.
-She took a year off after graduation and served in Americorps as a health education in a community health center in Chicago.
-At BU, she is pursuing an MD/MPH dual degree with the hopes of becoming a pediatrician and work with underserved populations.
+After graduation, she took a year off and served in Americorps as a health educator in a community health center in Chicago.
+At BU, she is pursuing an MD degree with the hopes of becoming a pediatrician and work with underserved populations.
 She also plans to be a strong advocate and affect public/health policy.
 Currently, Bahamón Fernández is an active advocate for health care access for all and works to raise awareness about the effects of social issues (poverty, lack of opportunities) and climate change in the heath of individuals and populations.

 “There were many times when I felt like my goals seemed too far away, almost impossible to achieve,” she said.
 “Fortunately, I had people around me who believed in me and encourage me to keep working toward achieving the goals I set for myself.”